- Get Involved

 Storytelling on mobile: making smart choices More than eight in 10 U.S. adults now get news on a mobile device.
 We need a new storytelling tool kit to attract and better serve our audience on mobile.
 On a small screen, what’s the best way to tell a particular story: digest, explainer, bulleted live updates or what-we-know lists, photo, video, graphic, audio, games, curation, or some combination?
 And what are the tools to make that happen as efficiently as possible?
 How is writing for mobile scanners different?
 The good news is that mobile-storytelling techniques also translate well to other digital platforms, and some text-based strategies even work in print.

 Becoming a verification ninja The wealth of content available on social networks and video platforms means that we all have to be verification ninjas with a procedure to identify accurate content and debunk hoaxes.
 Learn how to set up your toolbox to verify user-generated content (UCG) on deadline.
+Mike Reilley is co-founder of and trainer in the MediaShift Training Network and the founder of Penny Press Digital LLC, a consulting and training company. @journtoolbox

 Edit smarter video on your smartphone Join Geoff Roth to learn how to use an app on your smartphone to edit video clips into a news story of one minute or less.
 Use a storyboard to sequence shots.
 Learn to splice, delete and connect clips.
 Create lower-thirds to identify speakers.